Lost Eidolons: Plot

 Eden is a freelance mercenary in the small town of Lonetta, under the rule of the Artemesia Empire, founded by Emperor Ludivictus.
-Despite Ludivictus's attempts to unify the land into a prosperous empire, Benerio suffers from oppression and corruption.
+Despite Ludivictus's attempts to unify the land into a prosperous empire, Benerio suffers from oppression and corruption after learning of a fateful prophecy by a high priest who claims his empire would fall and enter a reign of madness, on his venerable birthday, the Emperor was said to have disappeared.
 Eden and his friends, Leon and Francisco, are hired by Sera to rescue her sister, Andrea, from a jail controlled by the corrupt Lord Rodrigo, only to be arrested by the Lonettan Guard on Rodrigo's orders.
 With the help of Marchelle, an Imperial inquisitor investigating the corruption, Eden and his company escape, but Rodrigo is killed by Sera, and Eden's company is branded as fugitives.
-With the empire in disarray due to ongoing revolts and corruption, Eden flees to the kingdom of Benerio and enlists his services under Isoro Feniche, who is rallying people to rebel against the empire.
+With the empire in disarray due to ongoing revolts and corruption from the Emperor's disappearance, Eden flees to the kingdom of Benerio and enlists his services under Isoro Feniche, who is rallying people to rebel against the empire.
 Working alongside Balastar Feniche, Isoro's nephew, Eden liberates Mora and recruits Gilbert, an Imperial tactician, into the army.
 Klara, a fellow mercenary, helps Eden capture Selven using subterfuge.
 Upon arriving at Collis, the Feniche forces learn that one of the Orsios, the heirs of Benerio, is in the city.
 Eden and Balastar capture the city, find Abramo and his ward, Cristobal, and crown the young heir king of Benerio.